Website Privacy Policy

-This privacy policy explains how the IPC collects, uses and discloses your information when you use our website.
+This privacy policy explains how the Office of the Information and Privacy Commissioner (IPC) collects, uses and discloses your information when you use our website.
 The policy also explains how our privacy commitments apply to our website operations.

 Privacy Policy Commitments: